 The by-laws may provide for credits, exemptions and special provisions for residential and non-residential development.
 Institutional exemptions may include land, building or structures intended for hospital, government, education, colleges, universities or religious purposes.

 Building permits are only issued after receipt of the DC payment.

 Indexing of Development Charge Rates

-The rates are subject to indexing and are adjusted on February 1st and August 1st of each year using the Statistics Canada Quarterly, Construction Price Index, as prescribed by the Development Charges Act.
+The rates are subject to indexing and are adjusted on February 1st and August 1st of each year using the Statistics Canada Quarterly, Non-Residential Building Construction Price Index, as prescribed by the Development Charges Act.

 Treasurer's Annual Statement

 The Development Charges Act requires the Treasurer of the municipality to annually provide City Council a statement about each Reserve Fund established under the Act.
 The statement reflects the opening and closing balances of each year, the current year's distribution of the DC proceeds, any financing transfers and the interest earned on the fund.
 A detail of the financing transfer to specific projects/accounts accompanies the statement.